Life Lines

 Recognise The Blockage

-of the high chair and tilt baby forward, Head must be lower than the rest of the body, Try to scrape the food out with your little finger.
+of the high chair and tilt the baby forward.
+The Head must be lower than the rest of the body.
+Try to scrape the food out with your little finger.

 Get Ready for Step 2